LioK251/mp3converter/README.md

 ### Using the Application

+#### Device Selection (CUDA/CPU)

+Before converting, you can choose your processing device:
+- **Toggle Switch**: Located next to "Model: Transkun" in the interface
+- **CPU Mode**: Left position - Use CPU for conversion (works on all systems)
+- **CUDA Mode**: Right position - Use GPU for faster conversion (requires CUDA-capable GPU)
+- **Auto-fallback**: If CUDA is selected but not available, the system automatically falls back to CPU
+- **Preference Saved**: Your device preference is saved in browser local storage

 #### 1. 📤 Upload MP3 File

+- Select your preferred device (CPU or CUDA) using the toggle switch
 - Click "Choose File" and select an MP3 file from your computer
 - Click "Convert MP3" to start the conversion
 - Wait for the conversion to complete